1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations demonstrating excellence, intentionality, consistency, and effectiveness with measurable impact on Georgia's LGBTQIA+ communities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligible 501(c)(3) nonprofit organizations demonstrating excellence, intentionality, consistency, and effectiveness directly impacting LGBTQIA+ individuals, families, or communities across the State of Georgia.
+Confirm the full requirements in the official notice before applying.